Meet the Local Leader: Jarmila Yu

 Enterprise Nation is on a mission to take the loneliness out of entrepreneurship.
 Through our online local meet-ups, we're offering a ready-made support network to small business owners across the UK and Ireland.

 These monthly meet-ups wouldn’t exist without our army of Local Leaders – amazing individuals who are passionate about supporting small businesses and are committed to their local communities.
-Here, we meet Jarmila Yu, your Surrey Local Leader.

 Tell us about your business.

-I've spent over 25 years in senior marketing roles with businesses ranging from start-ups to some of the world's largest brands.
+I've spent over 30 years in senior marketing roles with businesses ranging from start-ups to some of the world's largest brands.
 I know what it takes to develop successful marketing strategies and how to get the best performance out of teams.

-The big picture is to provide the 'CMO Advantage' – traditionally only enjoyed by large corporates – to pioneering, purpose-driven entrepreneurs and SMEs that are the backbone of UK business.
-This will enable them to prosper as it will create more rewarding jobs, drive economic growth, and ultimately deliver a better world.
+The big picture is to provide the 'CMO Advantage' – traditionally only enjoyed by large corporates – to pioneering, purpose-driven entrepreneurs and SMEs who are looking to grow, scale or exit business and need the practical hands-on guidance to confidently achieve their growth milestones.

 How long have you been an Enterprise Nation member and Local Leader?